Diseases

 • Slaughter necessity according to EU rules or other regions

 Domestic livestock.
+Currently, brucellosis is a list B disease (cattle, ruminants and swine); so, compulsory eradication policies are required in EU member states.
+This will involve slaughter at some stage.
 It is necessary/highly recommended (a), in the last steps of eradication when test and slaughter programmes are implemented; (b) in outbreaks in free areas (however, vaccination [generally forbidden in the EU] could be effective and the best alternative in the case of endangered breeds).

 Wildlife.
 There is a high necessity for slaughter if the wildlife presents a significant threat of infection to valuable livestock.